SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 ⚠️ Most of the content of this cheat sheet is only relevant to [classic ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenclassic_abap_glosry.htm).

-This cheat sheet provides a high-level introduction to the [SAP LUW](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensap_luw_glosry.htm) concept that deals with data consistency with a focus on SAP LUW-related statements, supported by an executable example to check the syntax in action.
+This cheat sheet provides a high-level overview of the [SAP LUW](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensap_luw_glosry.htm) concept that deals with data consistency with a focus on SAP LUW-related statements, supported by an executable example to check the syntax in action.

 When you run an application, you typically change data in a [transaction](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abentransaction_glosry.htm), which may be temporarily stored in transactional buffers.
 This data may be temporarily inconsistent in the buffers, but it is important that the data be in a consistent state at the end of the transaction so that it can be saved to the database.